CaliOpen/caliopen.github.io/guides/contribute.md

 You MUST follow the repository coding standards.
 If no formal coding standard are provided, try to follow the one already in use.

 You MUST run the test suite.
+We try our best to keep this simple.

 You MUST write (or update) unit tests.